 Candidates for job openings will be selected based on merit, ability, competence and experience.
 Candidates must be U.S. citizens at the time of application when required.
 Police Officer applicants shall also meet all qualifications set forth by the Spokane Civil Service Commission and Public Safety Testing.
-Police Officer applicants must provide proof of college education requirements prior to the physical assessment.
-Police Officer applicants who have been a law enforcement officer for at least four years are not required to provide proof of college education.
-Noncommissioned applicants shall have passed the Civil Service test for the position for which they are applying unless the position does not require Civil Service testing (i.e. volunteers, temp-seasonal, interns, etc.).
+Non-commissioned applicants shall have passed the Civil Service test for the position for which they are applying unless the position does not require Civil Service testing (i.e. volunteers, temp-seasonal, interns, etc.).
 Any current City employee applying for, transferring to, or temporarily working at the Spokane Police Department from another City Department or Division will go through the same screening process as any other person applying for the same position.
 All applicants shall also meet those standards set by state law.